Introduction: Models for aggregate losses #

 - The example above is generalised in Exercise

-.
+convolve.
 It actually involves the Fast Fourier Transform (a method that is related to that of the mgf’s) for efficiency.
-We do not discuss this here, but it is used in the implementation of convolutions in the functionaggregateDist
+We do not discuss this here, but it is used in the implementation of convolutions in the functionaggregateDistof the packageactuar(introduced later).

 The Collective Risk Model (Compound distributions, MW 2.1) #